MigenTransactiveGrid/MiGen-1.0/TA/README.md

 chmod +x install.sh
 sudo ./install.sh
 ```
+Note: In case of any problems with the ppp-creator.sh, a copy is provided along with the scripts in  Migen1.0/TA/ComScripts
 Afterwards, several questions will be asked to complete the installation process.
 The answers to the questions are based on the used hardware and are reported inside the square brackets [ ].
 Figure 1 and Figure 2 are included for guidance.
 The questions are:
 * Please choose your Sixfab Shield/HAT [select 2].
 The required scripts for the selected shield will be fetched.
 * What is your carrier APN?
 [Enter the APN for the service provider].
 For Bell Jasper SIM cards, the APN is “APN_NAME”.